Opals: Fire and Ice

 I'm drawn to the color blue, so opals found in the Andes of Peru also captured our heart.
 Here is an example of an uncut gem.

 We named our homage to this beautiful gem “Sky Mountain”.
 When Peruvian opals are cut, it is common to leave little pieces of matrix (the soil supporting the gem) on the cut gem.
-The overall effect is of the sky touching the earth.
+The overall effect is of the sky and earth touching each other.

 People associate black opals with Australia and especially Lightening Ridge.
 Black opals were also just discovered in Ethiopia.

-One look at the play of color pictured in the polished black opal illustrates why they are so valued.
+A look at the play of color pictured in the polished black opal pictured above.
+It demonstrates why they are so valued.
 Opals enhance our world.

 I added Mexican fire opals to my bucket list a long time ago.
 Can you imagine earrings created from these stunning gems?
 WOW